 The moral here is to be careful buying a "low carb" rice cooker.
 They don't all do what they claim they do.

-How to Choose a Japanese Rice Cooker (Important Features)
+How to Choose a Japanese Rice Cooker (A Buying Guide)

 If you've decided you want a Japanese rice cooker--one with fuzzy logic that cooks flawless rice--the next thing you have to do is decide on the model you want.
 Here are all the features to decide about before you buy.